-Rarely can you point to a single musician and say, "he and his band mates practically invented a musical genre on their own."
+Rarely can you point to a single musician and say, 'he and his band mates practically invented a musical genre on their own.'

 But that description isn't much of a stretch for Black Sabbath's Tony Iommi, one of the most influential and oft-imitated guitarists in the history of music.

 After losing the tips of the middle and ring fingers of his right hand in an industrial accident at age 17, Iommi began to tune his strings to lower pitches so that the homemade thimbles he'd fitted on the ends of his injured fingers could bend guitar strings more easily.